Incubator’s Competitive Advantages in the Music Industry

 Incubator is trying to carve out a place in the music industry but we’re not competing on the quality of the music.
 We’ll provide something no one else is: a coherent, accessible story behind the music.

-The overarching narrative of Incubator’s content will simply tell the story of our collective effort to make a living doing music.
+The overarching narrative of Incubator’s will simply be the story of our collective effort to make a living doing music.

 Most music today exists in a vacuum.
 It’s a 3 minute poem set to music that people can research to find bits of lore about.

-Incubator music will be part of a real story unfolding in realtime with real characters.
+Incubator music will be part of a real story unfolding in realtime with real people.
 And the story will be readily available on YouTube and other platforms.

 2 – Improved touring model

-Here’s what an Incubator tour might look like:
+Here’s what an Incubator tour will look like:

 The start by spending a week at the Baltimore Incubator.
-The Baltimore Incubator has a venue for them to play at, Airbnb style-rooms for them to sleep in and a kitchen to eat home-cooked meals.
+The Baltimore Incubator has a venue for them to play at, Airbnb style-rooms for them to sleep in and a kitchen where they can eat home-cooked meals.

-Touring as an Incubator artist will be like going to a second home because every aspect will be provided by Incubator.
+Touring as an Incubator artist will be like going to a second home.

 No more packing and unpacking every day.
 No more eating unhealthy food.
 Incubator bands on tour will be well-rested and nourished.
 This will allow them to be present for audiences and put on great shows.

-During their week in Baltimore, The Sparrows will play a series of intimate shows.
+During their week in Baltimore, LaSoviet will play a series of intimate shows at the Baltimore Incubator.
 They’ll have time to get to know the local Incubator musicians.
-Some members of The Sparrows may give a masterclass or be featured in a local jam party.
+Some members of LaSoviet may give a masterclass.
+They make a cameo appearance at a jam party.

-When The Sparrows are done in Baltimore, they’ll move up to Philly for another week of similar activities.
+When LaSoviet is done in Baltimore, they’ll move up to Philly for another week of similar activities.
 Then NYC and Boston.

 No more frantic speed runs across the country to play to as many people as possible.
 No more burnout.